 If a surgeon makes a decision during surgery based on what they see inside of a patient, they could make a mistake.
 An on-the-fly diagnosis could endanger a patient.
 A surgeon could notice another problem while operating on a patient and make an improper decision to remedy it without checking with the diagnosing physician.
 In an emergency situation, this may be appropriate.
 However, if the situation is not life-threatening, a surgeon should take the time to properly assess and diagnose a situation before proceeding.

 If you or a loved one have been misdiagnosed by a surgeon or doctor, you should contact a qualified medical malpractice attorney as soon as possible.
-At the Weitz Firm, we are dedicated to helping victims harmed by medical errors secure the compensation they deserve.
+At The Weitz Firm, LLC, we are dedicated to helping victims harmed by medical errors secure the compensation they deserve.
 This can include: